-- Staff have developed their practice exceptionally well.
-They constantly observe children in their play, clearly identifying the next steps in their learning and plan highly effective activities.
-As a result, all children are making excellent progress in their learning and development. - Children experience a wide variety of rich learning experiences as staff plan and deliver a highly focused curriculum taking full account of individual children's learning needs, their family and the knowledge they have built of the children through robust observations. - Relevant and detailed information about children's health and well-being is gathered from parents to ensure that staff know about individual children's needs.
-Staff are highly attentive and sensitive to children's needs and requests helping them form strong attachments to their peers and the adults caring for them. - The regular monitoring of staff practice ensures performance is consistently effective and provides staff with valuable support, enabling them to continue to develop their superb skills further.
+- Staff constantly observe children in their play, clearly identifying the next steps in their learning and plan highly effective activities.
+As a result, all children are making excellent progress in their learning and development. - Very secure premises ensure children are kept safe and through the very good, positive role modelling by staff, young children are developing very effective independent skills, good manners and are very well behaved. - Children experience a wide variety of rich learning experiences as staff plan and deliver a highly focused curriculum taking full account of individual children's learning needs, their family and the knowledge they have built of the children through robust observations. - Management and staff fully reflect on their practice and through a detailed and robust self-evaluation process they lead the drive to continuously improve quality for all who use the nursery.
+They have clearly identified their areas for further improvement. - Staff are extremely well supported by the management team.
+The regular monitoring of staff practice ensures they have excellent guidance and coaching to continue to develop their highly effective skills further.